stormasm/grpc-examples/README.md

 protoc --go_out=. *.proto
 ```

+#### Marshal and Unmarshal by Definition

 In few words, **marshalling** refers to the process of converting the data or the objects into a byte-stream, and **unmarshalling** is the reverse process of converting the byte-stream back to their original data or object.

-### Marshal and Unmarshal by Definition

 [Marshal and Unmarshal Test Struct](http://tleyden.github.io/blog/2014/12/02/getting-started-with-go-and-protocol-buffers/)